Vancouver Institute for the Americas: Legacy

-Among VIA's main initiatives, it is well recorded at UBC its pioneering program of academic mobility across the Americas, and its active participation in the transformation process of digital academic curriculum working with the Global e-learning project ENLACES-Mineduc, based in Chile; also its affiliation to FLACSO University research projects.
+Among VIA's main initiatives are its program of academic mobility that spans the Americas, supporting accredited certificates, diplomas, bachelor's and master's degrees, in conjunction with its participation in the transformation process of its digital academic curriculum working with the Global e-learning project ENLACES-Mineduc, based in Chile; its affiliation to FLACSO University research projects, The World Academy of Art and Science (WAAS), UNESCO, and the United Nations University.

-VIA stopped operating at the death of its founder Paz Buttedahl in 2007.
+VIA ceased operations following the death of its founder, Paz Buttedahl, in 2007.